-- Turn off and on the various data layers you desire in your business map.
-Check on and off your imported business data or included administrative districts, and even your background map
+- Turn off and on the various data layers you plan to use in your business map.
+Check on and off your imported business datasets or included administrative districts, and even your background map

 - Control the transparency of shaded geographic layers, territories, and areas of interest